Determine optimal habitat conditions

 - In the Tool Properties window, change Name to SuitabilityCorridorModel.
 Change Label to Suitability and Corridor Model.

 The model is renamed.

 - Save the project.

-In this lesson, you finished your model by determining the least-cost paths between the core mountain lion habitats.
+You've finished your model by determining the least-cost paths between the core mountain lion habitats.
 These least-cost paths represent the most suitable locations for mountain lion wildlife corridors.
-In the previous lesson, you'll take a more in-depth look at your results, evaluating how well your model determined suitable corridors and assessing possible improvements you can make to your model.
+Next, you'll take a more in-depth look at your results, evaluating how well your model determined suitable corridors and assessing possible improvements you can make to your model.

-In the previous lesson, you finished your model and created wildlife corridors to connect core mountain lion habitat areas.
-In this lesson, you'll evaluate your results by comparing them to your other data layers.
+Previously, you finished your model and created wildlife corridors to connect core mountain lion habitat areas.
+Next, you'll evaluate your results by comparing them to your other data layers.
 You'll evaluate whether the corridors created by the model are feasible pathways for mountain lions to travel between habitat areas.

 Organize the results

 Before you assess your model's output, you'll move the important layers to a new map to reduce clutter.
 You'll also symbolize your data to better visualize it.